 The pro forma column reflects the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 83,703,016 shares of common stock immediately upon the closing of this offering and the filing of our restated certificate of incorporation upon the closing of this offering.
+The pro forma as adjusted column reflects the pro forma adjustments described above and the sale and issuance of 9,000,000 shares of common stock in this offering by us, and the receipt of the net proceeds from our sale of these shares at an assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us (of which \$1.0 million was recorded as an accrued current liability with a corresponding amount recorded as a (2) non-current asset as of March 31, 2012).

-The pro forma as adjusted column reflects the pro forma adjustments described above and the sale and issuance of shares of common stock in this offering by us, and the receipt of the net proceeds from our sale of these shares at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering price of \$ per share would increase (decrease) each of cash, working capital, total assets and total stockholders' equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discounts and commissions.
-Similarly, each increase (decrease) of one million shares in the number of shares offered by us would increase (decrease), cash, working capital, total assets and total stockholders' equity by approximately \$ million, assuming the assumed initial public offering price remains the same and after deducting the underwriting discounts and commissions.
-Similarly, each increase (decrease) of one million shares in the number of shares offered by us would increase (decrease), cash, working capital, total assets and total stockholders' equity by approximately \$ million, assuming the assumed initial public offering price remains the same and after deducting the underwriting discounts and commissions.
-The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing. information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$16.00 per share would increase (decrease) each of cash, working capital, total assets and total stockholders' equity by approximately \$8.4 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discounts and commissions.
+Similarly, each increase (decrease) of one million shares in the number of shares offered by us would increase (decrease), cash, working capital, total assets and total stockholders' equity by (3) approximately \$14.9 million, assumed initial public offering price remains the same and after deducting the underwriting discounts and commissions.
+The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.